-The driver circuit shown in Figure 23 is optimized for dc coupling applications requiring optimum distortion performance.
+The driver circuit shown in Figure 12 is optimized for dc coupling applications requiring optimum distortion performance.
 This differential op amp driver circuit is configured to convert and level shift a 2 V p-p single-ended, ground referenced signal to a 4 V p-p differential signal centered at the VREF level of the ADC.
 The circuit is based on two op amps that are configured as matched unity gain difference amplifiers.
 The single-ended input signal is applied to opposing inputs of the difference amplifiers, thus providing differential drive.
 The common-mode offset voltage is applied to the noninverting resistor leg of each difference amplifier providing the required offset voltage.
-The common-mode offset can be varied over a wide span without any serious degradation in distortion performance as shown in Figure 25a, thus providing some flexibility in improving output compression distortion from some ±5 V op amps with limited positive voltage swing.
+The common-mode offset can be varied over a wide span without any serious degradation in distortion performance as shown in Figures 14 and 15, thus providing some flexibility in improving output compression distortion from some ± 5 V op amps with limited positive voltage swing.

-To protect the AD9224 from an undervoltage fault condition from op amps specified for ±5 V operation, two diodes to AGND can be inserted between each op amp output and the AD9224 inputs.
-The AD9224 will inherently be protected against any overvoltage condition if the op amps share the same positive power supply (i.e., AVDD) as the AD9224.
-Note, the gain accuracy and common-mode rejection of each difference amplifier in this driver circuit can be enhanced by using a matched thinfilm resistor network (i.e., Ohmtek ORNA5000F) for the op amps.
-The AD9224's small signal bandwidth is 120 MHz, hence any noise falling within the baseband bandwidth of the AD9224 will degrade its overall noise performance.
+To protect the AD9225 from an undervoltage fault condition from op amps specified for ±5 V operation, two diodes to AGND can be inserted between each op amp output and the AD9225 inputs.
+The AD9225 will inherently be protected against any overvoltage condition if the op amps share the same positive power supply (i.e., AVDD) as the AD9225.
+Note that the gain accuracy and common-mode rejection of each difference amplifier in this driver circuit can be enhanced by using a matched thin-film resistor network (i.e., Ohmtek ORNA5000F) for the op amps.
+Recall that the AD9225's small signal bandwidth is 105 MHz and therefore, any noise falling within the baseband bandwidth of the AD9225 will degrade its overall noise performance.

-The noise performance of each unity gain differential driver circuit is limited by its inherent noise gain of two.
-For unity gain op amps ONLY, the noise gain can be reduced from two to one beyond the input signal's passband by adding a shunt capacitor, C_F , across each op amp's feedback resistor.
-This will essentially establish a low-pass filter, which reduces the noise gain to one beyond the filter's $f{-3~dB}$ while simultaneously bandlimiting the input signal to $f{-3~dB}$.
-Note, the pole established by this filter can also be used as the real pole of an antialiasing filter.
+The noise performance of each unity gain differential driver circuit is limited by its inherent noise gain of 2.
+For unity gain op amps ONLY, the noise gain can be reduced from 2 to 1 beyond the input signals passband by adding a shunt capacitor, $C{\rm F}$, across each op amp's feedback resistor.
+This will essentially establish a low-pass filter, which reduces the noise gain to 1 beyond the filter's $f{-3~{\rm dB}}$ while simultaneously bandlimiting the input signal to $f{-3~{\rm dB}}$.
+Note that the pole established by this filter can also be used as the real pole of an antialiasing filter.

-Figure 24 shows the schematic of the suggested transformer circuit.
-The circuit uses a Minicircuits RF transformer, model T4-1T, which has an impedance ratio of four (turns ratio of 2).
+Figure 13 shows the schematic of the suggested transformer circuit.
+The circuit uses a minicircuits RF transformer, model #T4-1T, which has an impedance ratio of 4 (turns ratio of 2).
 The schematic assumes that the signal source has a 50 Ω source impedance.
 The 1:4 impedance ratio requires the 200 Ω secondary termination for optimum power transfer and VSWR.
-The center tap of the transformer provides a convenient means of level shifting the input signal to a desired common-mode voltage.
+The center tap of the transformer provides a convenient means of level-shifting the input signal to a desired common-mode voltage.

-Figure 24.
+Figure 13.
 Transformer Coupled Input

-This (Figure 24) configuration was used to gather all of the differential data on the Specifications pages.
+The configuration in Figure 13 was used to gather the differential data on the Specifications tables.

 Transformers with other turns ratios may also be selected to optimize the performance of a given application.
 For example, a given input signal source or amplifier may realize an improvement in distortion performance at reduced output power levels and signal swings.
-For example, selecting a transformer with a higher impedance ratio (e.g., Minicircuits T16-6T with a 1:16 impedance ratio) effectively "steps up" the signal level thus further reducing the driving requirements of signal source.
+For example, selecting a transformer with a higher impedance ratio (e.g., Minicircuits T16-6T with a 1:16 impedance ratio) effectively steps up the signal level further reducing the driving requirements of the signal source.